-A low cholesterol diet plan can help to reduce a person’s bad cholesterol levels (LDL cholesterol).
-When a low cholesterol diet becomes a lifetime habit, it can be very effective.
-A low cholesterol diet plan works by lowering the quantity of saturated fat to reduce LDL cholesterol as well as using more monounsaturated fats and also soluble fiber to increase HDL cholesterol, the good cholesterol.
+A low cholesterol diet plan can help to reduce bad cholesterol levels (LDL cholesterol) and increase HDL cholesterol, the good cholesterol.
+A low cholesterol diet plan can easily be implemented by the addition of foods to your diet that reduce LDL cholesterol as well as eliminating foods that increase LDL cholesterol.

 - Choose lean cuts of meat.
 Beef cuts which are lean are the sirloin, round and chuck.
 Pork cuts which are lean are the loin chop.
 Lamb cuts which are lean are from the loin, arm and leg.
 Select USD A graded cuts of beef and lamb marked Choice and Select.
 These cuts are leaner than Prime.

 - Bake or broil rather than frying meat.

 - Bake or broil meat over a rack, so that the fat can drain off into a pan.

 - Before cooking, trim all visible fat from the meat.

 - Place homemade stews and soups in the refrigerator after cooking, and then the solidified fat can be skimmed off the top.
 The same can be done for canned soups that contain fat.

 - Choose chicken or turkey instead of duck and goose.